juju/docs/src/en/charms-storage-k8s.md

         hostPath:
           path: "/mnt/data/vol1"

-The storage classes names must be prefixed with the name of the model in use.
+One naming convention that works is to have the storage classes names prefixed with the name of the model in use.
-We've included the model name of 'lxd-k8s-model' in various places to emphasise the importance of the model.

 We'll show how to create Juju storage pools using our newly-created volumes in section [Creating storage pools][#creating-storage-pools].